Find the best house sitting sites for your needs – Updated Oct 2021

+Home owners are opening up their homes to strangers, allowing them to look after their most precious possessions.
+So for many home owners it's about personal connections.
 As no money is changing hands, trust has to be established by making things personal and building a relationship.
 This isn't always the case, but it's something to be aware of when applying for sits.

 Think always about what you're bringing to this exchange, and don't make house sitting all about you and what you want.